sayef/eye-pair/README.md

-## Crop eye pair from face image using HAAR cascade and/or MTCNN
+## Crop eye pair from face image using HAAR Cascade and/or MTCNN
 -------------

 ### How to run?